zfcampus/zf-oauth2/README.md

 curl -s https://getcomposer.org/installer | php
 php composer.phar install
 ```

-You can import the zf-oauth2 module into an existing application by adding zfcampus/zf-oauth2 to your composer.json include section.
-You should also add the following modules to your application's configuration:
+You can import the `zf-oauth2` module into an existing application by adding `zfcampus/zf-oauth2` to
+your `composer.json` "require" section.
+You should also add the following modules to your
+application's configuration:

 ```php
 'modules' => array (
     ...